Breadcrumb

 • PGY 2: At the Tibor Rubin VA Medical Center, residents rotate on the psychiatric inpatient unit (L1), in geriatric psychiatry (M1), and on the psychiatry consultation-liaison service, gaining experience with acute, medically complex veteran populations.

-• PGY 3: Third-year residents complete the majority of their outpatient training at VA Long Beach, rotating through specialty clinics dedicated to mood disorders, psychosis, anxiety, PTSD, and general psychiatry, including at multiple community-based outpatient clinics in Santa Ana and Placentia.
+• PGY 3: Third-year residents can choose to complete their outpatient training at VA Long Beach, rotating through specialty clinics dedicated to mood disorders, psychosis, anxiety, PTSD, and general psychiatry, including at multiple community-based outpatient clinics in Santa Ana and Placentia.
 Residents also receive intensive psychotherapy training, with an emphasis on psychodynamic psychotherapy, relational approaches, and cognitive behavioral therapy.

-• PGY 4: Senior residents may select from a wide range of electives, such as interventional psychiatry and women’s mental health, or continue in their PGY3 clinics.
+• PGY 4: Senior residents may select from a wide range of electives, such as interventional psychiatry, primary care mental health integration, and women’s mental health, or continue in their PGY3 clinics.
 Many serve in a junior attending role, further developing clinical autonomy, supervisory skills, and leadership experience.

 Pacific Grove Hospital